Automattic/kue/Readme.md

 ### Delayed Jobs

 Delayed jobs may be scheduled to be queued for an arbitrary distance in time by invoking the `.delay(ms)` method, passing the number of milliseconds relative to _now_.
+Alternatively, you can pass a JavaScript `Date` object with a specific time in the future.
 This automatically flags the `Job` as "delayed".

 ```js
 var email = jobs.create('email', {